Changes to JobKeeper and JobSeeker payments will be made from 28 September 2020. Please check back for updates as further announcements are made.

 Visit the Australian Taxation Office website to download their fact sheet on changes to employee eligibility.

-The higher JobSeeker COVID supplement of $550 per fortnight will be reduced to $250 from October until the end of the year.
-This will make the JobSeeker rate approximately $800 per fortnight.
 People on this payment will be able to earn $300 a fortnight without reducing their payment.

 Mutual obligation requirements for JobSeeker payments will restart from 4 August.
 This means that people will need to undertake four job searches a month to avoid penalties.
 Mutual obligation requirement will increase and an asset test for JobSeeker payments will also be introduced after September.